Jussie Smollett Indicted On 16 Felony Counts By Chicago Grand Jury

 The panel returned the charges on Thursday.

-The Empire actor was initially charged last month with one count of disorderly conduct for alleging falsely reporting that he had been physically attacked on Jan.
+The Empire actor was initially charged last month with one count of disorderly conduct related to the accusation that he falsely reported that he had been physically attacked on Jan.
 29 by two men who shouted racist and homophobic slurs and wrapped a rope around his neck before fleeing.

 The expanded charges focus on the allegedly false statements he made to two Chicago police officers about the incident.